seppaleinen/hellospring/hellopact/README.md

 Pact is a consumer driven test framework, which means that the consumer will
 define a contract, that the producer then will have to fulfill.

+Important to differentiate between contract tests, and functional tests.
+The Contract tests, are not to be used for validating actual logic around integrations,
+as that creates too much of a complexity.

 ```bash
 # Start pact-broker